 Is there such a thing as fighting fair?
 Absolutely.
-There is no perfect marriage or relationship of any type.
+There is no perfect relationship of any type.
 Whether it’s a church relationships, siblings, co-workers, etc., no relationship is perfect and there will be arguments.
-However, if handled properly, conflict can lead to a deeper level of intimacy.
+However, if handled properly through positive communication, conflict can lead to a deeper level of intimacy.

-There are many reasons couples have disagreements.
-They can have; a difference of opinion, under stress, or just out right argumentative.
+There are many reasons for disagreements.
+There can be a difference of opinion, stress, or some are just out right argumentative.

-When we experienced hardships, it brought a great deal of stress between us.
-We were easily offended, or irritated with each other.
-And after a while, the fighting began to take a toll not just on us, but our family, our ministry, and it began to reflect a bad attitude in our behavior in our business.
+When we experienced financial hardships, it brought a great deal of stress between us.
+We were easily offended, and irritated with each other.
+After a while, the fighting began to take a toll not just on us, but our family, our ministry, and in business.

 There was too much at stake, to allow the enemy to come between us.